-The Company also has foreign NOL carryforwards of \$170,661,923 at December 31, 2022 from their foreign subsidiaries. \$162,712,615 of those foreign NOL carryforwards are from the Company's operations in Germany.
+The Company also has foreign NOL carryforwards of \$170,661,923 at December 31, 2022 from their foreign subsidiaries. \$162,712,615 of those foreign NOL carryforwards are from the operations of the Company's German subsidiary.
 Despite the NOL carryforwards, the Company may have a current and future tax liability due to the nuances of German tax law around the use of NOLs within a consolidated group.
 There is no assurance that the NOL carryforwards will ever be fully utilized.